What is PolyHalt?

 The hardness minerals (calcium and magnesium) stay in your water.
-But with PolyHalt®, they can no longer form hard scale, or stick to surfaces.
-And they cannot bind with soaps to form that gross soap scum residue.
+But with PolyHalt, they can no longer form hard scale, or stick to surfaces.
+They cannot bind with soaps to form that gross soap scum residue.
 In other words, these minerals remain in your water (which is not bad), but they act as if they’re not there at all.
 It’s a win-win.
 And in the end, your water is soft and easy to work with.

 Water spots are formed when water evaporates.
 There’s no avoiding that.
-But with PolyHalt® they’re much easier to clean up.
+But with PolyHalt they’re much easier to clean up.
 Most often, all that is required is to simply wipe the spots away.
 No hard work.
-And no extra chemicals for cleaning.
+No extra cleaning chemicals.

 A major drawback to untreated hardness minerals in your water is that they bind with soap.
 That’s where the soap scum comes from.
-By using PolyHalt®, you won’t need to clean soap as often, and when you do, it’ll be much easier.
+By using PolyHalt, you’ll need to clean soap scum less, and when you do, it’ll be much easier.

 When hardness develops, you have to use extra soap to overcome the hardness effects.
 But with the right softener, you only use as much soap as you really need.
 Not only is this more sustainable, but it costs less!

-When we created PolyHalt®, it was to soften your water.
-But, along the way, other good things happened, too.
+When we created PolyHalt, it was to soften your water.
+But, along the way, other good things happen, too.
 As they say, the rising tide raises all the ships.
-PolyHalt® will also prevent the etching and pitting in your glass, caused by silica found in salt water treatments.
+PolyHalt will also prevent the etching and pitting in your glass, caused by silica.

 Have you noticed your sink or tub turning that blue-green color?
-This comes from water with low levels of pH or low TDS (an industry abbreviation meaning: Total Dissolved Solids).
-Water with low pH or TDS begins to eat away and dissolve your copper pipes from the inside.
-Which is…not good.
-And that’s where PolyHalt® steps in.
-PolyHalt® forms a very thin protective insulating layer on your copper that’s been exposed to this kind of water, blocking the blue-green color from happening.
+This comes from water with low levels of pH or low TDS (an industry abbreviation: Total Dissolved Solids) Water with low pH or TDS begins to eat away and dissolve your copper pipes from the inside.
+Not good.
+PolyHalt steps in and forms a very thin protective insulating layer on your copper that’s been exposed to this kind of water, blocking the blue-green color from happening.